reframe-hpc/reframe/docs/tutorial.rst

 .. note::

-   After Reframe 4.9 ReFrame will add entries in the perflogs for all tests, not only performance tests.
+   ReFrame will now add entries in the perflogs for all tests, not only for performance tests.

 .. code-block:: bash
    :caption: Run with the Docker compose setup.